XiaoTaoWang/EagleC2/README.rst

   Plots a contact map for a specified genomic region, with predicted SVs marked.

+As the commands *annotate-gene-fusion*, *plot-interSVs*, and *plot-intraSVs* are directly inherited from the original EagleC, this documentation does not cover them in detail.
+For more information, please refer to the orignal `EagleC documentation <https://github.com/XiaoTaoWang/EagleC>`_

 Quick Start
 ===========
+The following steps will guide you through the process of using EagleC2.
+And all commands below are expected to be executed in a terminal window.

-First, let's download a processed Hi-C dataset (~163M contact pairs) in SK-N-AS (a neuroblastoma cell line)::
+First, place the downloaded pre-trained models "" in your working let's download a processed Hi-C dataset (~163M contact pairs) in SK-N-AS
+(a neuroblastoma cell line)::

     $ wget -O SKNAS-MboI-allReps-filtered.mcool -L https://www.dropbox.com/s/f80bgn11d7wfgq8/SKNAS-MboI-allReps-filtered.mcool?dl=0